marano/blog/_posts/2014-06-09-first-steps-on-building-a-spa-with-angularjs.markdown

 ### The final `package.json`

-The versions you'll end up having on your `package.json` will vary but this is how your `package.json` should look like:
+The versions you'll end up having on your `package.json` will vary, but this is how your `package.json` should look like:

 {% highlight json lineos %}